aws-solutions/media-exchange-on-aws/docs/faqs.md

 ### What is Media Exchange on AWS?

-It is a simple, secure, reliable and scalable way of transferring assets over AWS.
-It uses Amazon S3 as the underlying transport layer, S3 offers 11 9's of durability, industry standard security and compliance controls and virtually unlimited bandwidth for transfers.
+It is a simple, secure, reliable and scalable way of transferring files over AWS.
+It uses Amazon S3 as the underlying transport layer, Amazon S3 offers 11 9's of durability, industry standard security and compliance controls and very high bandwidth for transfers.
 There are no credentials to share and manage.
-On top of that, it is significantly cheaper to own and operate when compared to 3rd party transfer services.
+On top of that, it is more cost effective to own and operate when compared to 3rd party transfer services.

-### What are the benefits of MediaExchangeOnAWS?
+### What are the benefits of Media Exchange on AWS?

 Traditional data transfer services are expensive with licensing and per-gigabyte transfer fees.
-When compared to traditional file transfer services, MediaExchangeOnAWS is more secure, significantly cheaper to operate with extremely high transfer speeds between sender and recipient.
+When compared to traditional file transfer services, Media Exchange on AWS is secure and cheaper to operate with extremely high transfer speeds between senders and recipients.
 It facilitates direct account-to-account transfers in AWS, thus minimizing egress.
 There are no licensing fees or servers to manage.

-It improves overall security with compliance controls for access and audit, with features like AES256 encryption, AWS managed encryption keys, TLS 1.2 for transport.
+It improves overall security with compliance controls for access and audit, with features like AES-256 encryption, AWS managed encryption keys, TLS 1.2 for transport.
 It integrates with available AWS security related offerings for maximum control.
 Moreover, with direct account to account transfers there are no credentials to manage.

 It improves quality by minimizing generational loss (lossless transfer) and package/conform risk by shifting ownership of transcode/package to the sender, where package quality/conformance is under the sender's control.

 It also enables workflow automation / integration with notifications, access logs and delivery receipts.

+### How does Media Exchange on AWS work with other AWS services?

+It uses Amazon S3 as the underlying storage and transport for transferring files between two AWS customer accounts.
+The files are secured with AWS KMS managed encryption keys.
+It uses AWS IAM for authentication and access control.

-### Who are the primary users of MediaExchangeOnAWS?
+### Who are the primary users of Media Exchange on AWS?

-AWS customers who are using S3 as part of their media processing workflow are the primary users of MediaExchangeOnAWS.
-In addition, a number of customers are using MediaExchangeOnAWS for supporting their hybrid workflows.
+AWS customers who are using Amazon S3 as part of their cloud native or hybrid media supply chain workflow are the primary users of Media Exchange on AWS.

-### What type of assets can I transfer with MediaExchangeOnAWS?
+### What type of files can I transfer with Media Exchange on AWS?

-MediaExchangeOnAWS is built for file based workflows.
-Any types of files can be transferred using MediaExchangeOnAWS.
+Media Exchange on AWS is built for file based workflows.
+Any file type that can be stored in Amazon S3 can also be transferred using Media Exchange on AWS.

-### Do I need to be an Amazon S3 user to take advantage of MediaExchangeOnAWS?
+### Do I need to be an Amazon S3 user to take advantage of Media Exchange on AWS?

-MediaExchangeOnAWS uses Amazon S3 as the underlying storage and transport.
-You do not need to have your assets in S3 to take advantage of MediaExchangeOnAWS, but you will need to use tools/workflows that can interface with S3.
+Media Exchange on AWS uses Amazon S3 as the underlying storage and transport.
+Although, you do not need to have all of your files in S3 to take advantage of Media Exchange on AWS, but you will need to use tools/workflows that can interface with Amazon S3.

 ## Security

-### How does MediaExchangeOnAWS ensure that my assets are secure?
+### How does Media Exchange on AWS ensure that my files are secure?

-- _Encryption_ all the assets are encrypted at rest with AES256 and on transit with TLS.
+- _Encryption_ the files are encrypted at rest with AES256 and secured in transit with TLS
-- _Key Management_ all the encryption keys are secured by AWS Key Management Service
+- _Key Management_ the encryption keys are managed by AWS Key Management Service
-- _Authentication_ users are authenticated at the account level with AWS Identity and Access Management system.
-MediaExchangeOnAWS grants access at the account level, so publishers are subscribers use their current authentication mechanism.
-There is no additional credentials to manage.
+- _Authentication_ users are authenticated at the account level with AWS Identity and Access Management.
+Media Exchange on AWS grants access at the account level, so that there are no additional credentials to manage.
 - _Access Control_ It allocates a bucket per transfer agreement.
-Publishers have write permissions to the bucket and the subscribers have read permissions.
-Moreover, all the assets shared with MediaExchangeOnAWS has singular access control that enables read permissions for the subscribers and write permissions for the publishers.
-On top of that the encryption keys used to protect the assets have similar levels of access control; encrypt permissions for publishers and decrypt for subscribers.
+Content publishers have write permissions to the shared bucket and the subscribers have read permissions to the files.
+Moreover, all the files shared with Media Exchange on AWS has singular access control that enables read permissions for the subscribers and write permissions for the publishers.
+On top of that the encryption keys used to protect the files have similar levels of access control; encrypt permissions for publishers and decrypt for subscribers.
-- _Audit_ all actions on the assets are tracked in access logs.
-It is deployed in an AWS account different from publisher and subscriber's account.
-All of the security & compliance tools/processes that you use today can be applied on this account.
+- _Audit_ all actions on the files are tracked in Amazon S3 access logs.
+The S3 access logs are made available to the publishers.
+Media Exchange is deployed in an AWS account different from publisher and subscriber's primary account.
+All of the security & compliance tools/processes that you use today are applicable and can be used on this account.

 ### How quickly can I remove access and/or cancel transfer?

-The assets are owned by the publisher's account.
+The files are owned by the publisher's account.
 Publishers are in full control at all phases of the transfer.
-They can remove asset level permissions or even delete the assets at any point in time.
+They can remove object level permissions or even delete any of the files at any point in time.

 ## Management

-### How do I transfer assets with MediaExchangeOnAWS?

-Publishers copy the assets over to the exchange bucket corresponding to the subscriber in MediaExchangeOnAWS.
-The subscribers get a notification about the assets being available and they download them into their account.

 ### Who is a publisher?

-A publisher in MediaExchangeOnAWS is sending assets.
+A publisher in Media Exchange on AWS is sending files.

 ### Who is a subscriber?

-A subscriber in MediaExchangeOnAWS is receiving the assets.
+A subscriber in Media Exchange on AWS is receiving files.

+### How do I transfer files with Media Exchange on AWS?

+Publishers copy the files over to the exchange bucket corresponding to the subscriber's transfer agreement in Media Exchange on AWS.
+The subscribers get a notification about the files being available and they download them into their account.

-### I currently publish assets directly from/to S3 bucket(s).
-Why should I consider using MediaExchangeOnAWS?
+### I currently publish files directly from/to S3 bucket(s).
+Why should I consider using Media Exchange on AWS?

-It enables account to account transfers without having to manage shared credentials, having to create a role or bucket policy.
-As a matter of fact, neither the publishers or subscribers would have to make a change in their security posture to use MediaExchangeOnAWS.
-The publishers are pushing to a bucket external to their account and the subscribers are pulling from a bucket that is not in their account.
+It enables account to account transfers without having to manage shared credentials; without having to create a role; or bucket policy.
+The publishers and subscribers would not have to make a change in their security posture to use Media Exchange on AWS.
+In this case, publishers are pushing to a shared bucket external to their account and the subscribers are pulling from a bucket that is not in their account.

-### I am using `xxx` application to move assets to/from Amazon S3.
+### I am using my (custom/3rd party) application to move files to/from Amazon S3.
 Will it work?

-MediaExchangeOnAWS operates with standard s3 interface, so it is highly likely that your current application will continue to operate as is after you point it to the appropriate exchange bucket.
+Media Exchange on AWS operates with Amazon S3 APIs.
+It is very likely that your current application will continue to operate without modifications.

 ### What type of workflow automation does it support?

 It does not come with a workflow orchestrator.
-Rather it integrates to your workflow automation by standardized event notifications.
+It integrates to your workflow automation with standardized event notifications.

-### How do I integrate by workflow(s) to MediaExchangeOnAWS?
+### How do I integrate my media processing workflow to Media Exchange on AWS?

-It works with standard S3 interface, so, likely any workflow automation that can deliver assets to S3, will work well.
-In addition, it delivers event notifications of all asset transfers over Amazon Simple Notifications Service and Amazon Eventbridge.
+It works with Amazon S3 APIs.
+Event notifications are delivered over Amazon SNS or Eventbridge.
+You will have to configure your workflow with the respective S3 buckets for sending and receiving files.
+Similarly, you can trigger your workflow automation steps by configuring it to receive notifications from Amazon SNS or Eventbridge.

-### What type of reporting does it offer?
+### What type of analytics does it offer?

-It creates and saves standard s3 access logs for all activities to a bucket.
+It produces Amazon S3 access logs for all activities to the shared objects.
 Publishers can use these to build their own reporting.

-### Who owns the assets in transit?
+### Who owns the files in transit?

-Publishers have full control over the assets in transit.
+Publishers have full control over the files in transit.

 ### Can I customize pricing or terms for select customers?